 Usually, populations are large, and is unlikely we have access to the entire population to calculate the population standard deviation value.

-As with most cases in research, sampling a population is a much easy and less costly approach.
-And luckily enough, there is a way to estimate the standard error of mean using the sample standard deviation too.
-Hooray!
+As with most cases in research, sampling a population is a much easier and less costly approach.
+Fortunately, there is a way to estimate the standard error of the mean using the sample standard deviation.
 Here is the formula:

 Where: